 -

-A stylish and durable blue French oven made of cast iron, perfect for slow cooking and serving.
+A stylish and durable pink French oven made of cast iron, perfect for slow cooking and serving.

 Pros: versatility, color, durable